DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ## Business Scenario 2: Eliminate guess work and use data to make better investment decisions for process improvement

-### 2.1 Understanding the Business Problem

-### 2.2 Adding the Bottleneck Detection capability
+### 2.1 Adding DevOps Velocity's Bottleneck Detection capability

-### 2.3 Velocity's Insights View - Working with DashBoards and Charts
+### 2.2 Working with DevOps Velocity's DashBoards and Charts
 <br/>

 [Return to List of Business Scenarios](#integrating-devops-velocity-with-elm-to-achieve-business-outcomes)